Welcome to WSFS

 - Contact Us provides email and surface mail addresses

-Volume 73, Number 1, the most recent issue of Western Folklore, was mailed on August 4, 2014.
+Volume 75, Number 2 (Spring, 2016), the most recent issue of Western Folklore, was mailed on June 14, 2016.
 Visit the Publications page for more information and to view the table of contents.

 Membership benefit: JSTOR access to folklore journals

 All members of the WSFS will be able to get access to the JSTOR archive of the back issues of Western Folklore and other folklore journals for a payment of $15/year.
 Visit the News page for details and a link to the AFS page for subscribing to JSTOR.